Wideok of Baekje: Reign

 Wideok sent an immediate congratulatory mission to the Sui court in 581, and another in 582.
 In 589 Sui conquered Chen and united China.
 In the same year, a Sui warship happened to run aground on Jeju Island, which was ruled by the Baekje dependency of Tamna.
 Wideok provided the crew with an official escort (bearing tribute and congratulations) to the Chinese court.
 In 598 he sent an embassy offering to assist in the Sui expedition against Goguryeo that year.
 The expedition, however, had already been completed.
 Yeongyang of Goguryeo launched punitive attacks on Baekje's northern border when he learned of this.

 Continuing the legacy of his father, Wideok sent various Buddhist missions to Yamato period Japan.

 Relics

-In 1995, a stone relic box was found in a Baekje-era Buddhist temple in Buyeo County, Chungcheongnam-do.
+In 1995, a stone relic box was found in a Baekje-era Buddhist temple in Buyeo County, South Chungcheong Province.
 Inscriptions on its face say it was made in 567 under Wideok's order.
 In 1996, the South Korean government designated the box as South Korean national treasure No. 288.
 It is held by the Buyeo National Museum.